appsemble/appsemble/docs/03-guide/teams.md

 ```

 According to this app definition, only the team manager may view the pages called `Create strategy`
 and `View absence`.
-Any team members may view the `Strategies` and `Report absence` pages, but on
+Any team member may view the `Strategies` and `Report absence` pages, but on the
-the `Strategies` page, only team managers see a button which links to `Create strategy`.
+`Strategies` page, only team managers see a button which links to `Create strategy`.
 This means
-anyone who isn’t part of a team, can’t see any of those pages.
+anyone who isn’t part of a team can’t see any of those pages.
 The `About` page is accessible to
 anyone.

 ## Actions